 The latest incarnation of Star Trek, Lower Decks, has been a fairly divisive one with fandom being split between those who are enjoying an alternate take on what storytelling within Star Trek can be and those that downright despise it.
-While social media has been abuzz with discussion of the new CBS All Access series, its creator Mike McMahan says he’s avoided the response to new animated show—at least for now.
+While social media has been abuzz with discussion of the new CBS All Access series, its creator Mike McMahan says he’s avoided the response to the new animated show—at least for now.

 Recently, McMahan appeared on the Discovering Trek podcast to discuss a variety of topics, including the creation of the series, its shared DNA with Star Trek: The Animated Series, critical reactions, and the show being—what he describes as—a “love letter to Star Trek.”